How do I view an email password my Mac has previously saved?

 For security reasons, we don’t store the plaintext passwords on our systems at all, but the “Keychain Access” program on your Mac may have done so, especially if you use the Apple “Mail” program to read mail on your Mac.

-To see if the password is available, first open the “Keychain Access” program on your Mac (click the Go menu in the Finder and choose Applications, then open Utilities and Keychain Access).
+To see if the password is available, first open the “Keychain Access.app” program on your Mac.
+You can do that by clicking the Spotlight icon (a magnifying glass) in the menu bar:

 When you see that window, make sure that login is clicked in the left column, and that All Items is clicked along the top.

-If you click on a match, a window will appear with a “Show password” box you can check, like this:
+If you double-click on a match, a window will appear with a “Show password” box you can check, like this: